-1766 BC: traditional date for the founding of the first historic dynasty in China, the Shang dynasty
+1766 BCE: traditional date for the founding of the first historic dynasty in China, the Shang dynasty

-1122 BC: Western Zhou dynasty founded after the overthrow of the last Shang king
+1122 BCE: Western Zhou dynasty founded after the overthrow of the last Shang king

-771 BC: Eastern Zhou dynasty period begins after the sack of the Western Zhou capital; the first phase is traditionally divided into two: the Spring and Autumn (771-481 BC) and the Warring States (481-221 BC) periods
+771 BCE: Eastern Zhou dynasty period begins after the sack of the Western Zhou capital; the first phase is traditionally divided into two: the Spring and Autumn (771-481 BCE) and the Warring States (481-221 BCE) periods

-221 BC: The First Emperor, Qin Shih Huang, completes the conquest of all other Chinese states
+221 BCE: The First Emperor, Qin Shih Huang, completes the conquest of all other Chinese states

-202 BC: The Han dynasty founded, after several years of chaos following the fall of the Qin
+202 BCE: The Han dynasty founded, after several years of chaos following the fall of the Qin

-220 AD: the fall of the Han dynasty is a convenient marker for the end point of the ancient period of Chinese history.
+220 CE: the fall of the Han dynasty is a convenient marker for the end point of the ancient period of Chinese history.

 China is a vast country with a huge range of terrains and climates within it.
 As well as the country’s sheer size, geographical features such as mountain ranges, deserts and coastlands have all helped shape Chinese history.
 Above all, the great river systems of China, the Yellow River to the north and the Yangtze to the south, which have given Chinese civilization its distinctive character.